Great auricular nerve

-The great auricular nerve is a cutaneous nerve of the head.
-It originates from the cervical plexus, with branches of spinal nerves C2 and C3.
-It provides sensory innervation to the skin over the parotid gland and the mastoid process of the temporal bone, and surfaces of the outer ear.
+The great auricular nerve is a cutaneous (sensory) nerve of the head.
+It originates from the second and third cervical (spinal) nerves (C2-C3) of the cervical plexus.
+It provides sensory innervation to the skin over the parotid gland and the mastoid process, parts of the outer ear, and to the parotid gland and its fascia.

 Pain resulting from parotitis is caused by an impingement on the great auricular nerve.

 Structure

 The great auricular nerve is the largest of the ascending branches of the cervical plexus.

 Origin

-It arises from the second and third cervical nerves (C2-C3).
+It arises from the second and third cervical (spinal) nerves (C2-C3), with the predominant contribution coming from C2.

 Course and relations

+The great auricular nerve is a large trunk that ascends almost vertically over the sternocleidomastoid.
 It winds around the posterior border of the sternocleidomastoid muscle, then perforates the deep fascia before ascending alongside the external jugular vein upon that sternocleidomastoid muscle beneath the platysma muscle to the parotid gland.

-Fate

 Upon reaching the parotid gland, it divides into an anterior branch and a posterior branch.